pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 a dependency between these two resources and will know to create the `Container` resource _after_ the `Image` resource.
 Another dependency to note is that the `backend_container` depends on the `mongo_container`.
-If we tried to run `pulumi up` without the `mongo_container` running, we would get an error message.
+If we tried to run `pulumi up` without the `mongo_container` running or present somewhere in state, Pulumi will let us know that the resource doesn't exist and will stop.

 The backend container also requires environment variables to connect to the mongo container and set the node environment for Express.js.
 These are set in